 The Best Virtual Conference Platform to Build a Conference and Community

-A Mighty Network is similar to a Shopify ecommerce store and an alternative to a Wix website, but expressly designed to offer virtual conferences, community, online courses, and paid memberships all in one place, under your brand, and instantly available on every device–web, iPhone, iPad, and Android.
+A Mighty Network is designed to offer virtual conferences and events, community, online courses, and paid memberships all in one place, under your brand, and instantly available on every device–web, iPhone, iPad, and Android.

 Essentially, that means that it can offer much more than just a single virtual conference.
 With a Mighty Network, you can connect attendees to each other before, during, and after your online events in unique ways not possible elsewhere.
 That means you can use a Mighty Network not just to deliver a virtual conference, but to bundle your event(s) into an extremely valuable set of broader benefits of membership.